naveenragur/tsunami-surrogates/rupture/README.md

 ## Usage

 ### Setting up the environment
-The repository uses a conda environment to manage the python packages.
+The repository also uses the same geoclaw conda environment to manage the python packages.

 ```bash
 conda env create -f geoclaw.yml